Coordinated Universal Time (UTC)

 - UT2 -- UT1 corrected for seasonal variation in the Earth's rotation (a smoothed scale that does not reflect the real periodic variations in the Earth's angular position).

-- UTC -- civil atomic time scale on or about the Greenwich meridian kept within 0.9 seconds of UT1.
+- UTC -- Civil atomic time scale on or about the Greenwich meridian kept within 0.9 seconds of UT1.

 REFERENCE: A Briefer History of Time -- Howard Barnes, Georgi Dobrovolski Solar Observatory, New Zealand, 2010.
 (PDF version)